Assessment in higher education involves measuring the educational effectiveness and quality of an institution’s academic portfolio.

 - Multiple student learning in an academic course

 - Academic program and student learning outcome assessment

 - Institutional effectiveness in preparing students for post-graduate success

-In collaboration with the five schools and the Faculty Senate Assessment Committee, the Office supports faculty, staff, and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.
+In collaboration with individual faculty, departments/programs, Deans, the Faculty Senate Assessment Committee, and CETL, the Office of Institutional Effectiveness supports faculty, staff, and administrators in their efforts to conduct assessments and use the results to improve student learning and ensure program quality.

 Merrimack College graduates are able to demonstrate:

 - Intellectual Capacity: An ability to acquire, critique, create, and share knowledge as a community of scholars through multiple methods of investigation and analysis, following the Augustinian tradition of seeking truth through inquiry and dialogue.

 - Personal and Social Values: An ability to examine, articulate, and situate one’s own values and experiences in relation to a diversity of values and experiences across religious — including the Augustinian tradition — social, historical, cultural, and institutional contexts.

 - Civic-Mindedness and Service: An ability to apply and integrate knowledge to find solutions for social, civic and scientific problems in local, national, and global communities in the service of peace and justice for the common good.